 Our students – more than 300 to date – come from around the globe and boast an impressive catalogue of achievements.
-Some have won the most prestigious awards in their industries for their creative contributions, including an Emmy Award (as well as two Emmy nominations), the New Zealand Book Award for “Best First Book,” a Wildscreen Panda Award (also known as the “Green Oscar”), and a WWF Conservation Innovation Award.
+Some have won the most prestigious awards in their industries for their creative contributions, including an Emmy Award (as well as two Emmy nominations), the New Zealand Book Award for “Best First Book,” a Wildscreen Panda Award (also known as the “Green Oscar”), best Feature Writer (Junior) in the Voyager Media Awards for excellence in NZ journalism, and a WWF Conservation Innovation Award.

 What really sets us apart is our focus on both creative output and original research.
 Our students and staff are not only creative professionals, but academic scholars in the field of science communication, with most conducting theory-based empirical research.
 Keys to the Centre’s success are its world-renowned research staff, practicing science communicators, and talented students.

 The current Director of the Centre, Associate Professor Jesse Bering, is an experimental psychologist who is also an acclaimed essayist and popular science writer.

 Professor Lloyd Davis, a zoologist and award-winning author and filmmaker, also contributes to the writing programme and oversees the distance degree option.

 The filmmaking stream includes hands-on instruction by Robert Brown (described by Sir David Attenborough as one of the top three wildlife cameramen in the world) and Neil Harraway, a longstanding producer of documentaries, television, and films and a founder of NHNZ.

 Professor Nancy Longnecker, a scholar in the study of science communication who has curated exhibits seen by thousands, spearheads the science in society programme as well as oversees the on-campus postgraduate coursework programmes.

 Dr. Jenny Rock, a zoologist and specialist in multimedia whose artwork has been featured in important museum exhibitions, coordinates our PhD programme.